Quick Answer

 What Beginners Actually Need

-For a first setup, you need: one or two combo XLR/TRS inputs, 48V phantom power if using a condenser mic, a headphone output for monitoring, and low-latency drivers.
-All three interfaces here deliver this.
+For a first setup, you need: one or two combo XLR/TRS inputs, 48V phantom power if using a condenser mic, a headphone output for monitoring, and low-latency drivers. all four interfaces here deliver this.
 The choice comes down to budget and whether you need two simultaneous inputs.
 Single-input users: Behringer UM2 or M-Audio M-Track Solo.
 Two-input users: PreSonus AudioBox.

 What These Are Not